-One of the goals of the EOSC Computing Platform is to empower researchers to easily perform domain-specific research tasks, without having to deal with the complexities of the underlying infrastructure.
-An essential tool to achieve this is a flexible development environment, where scientists can create and share documents that contain live code, equations, narrative text and rich media output.
+The core objective of the EOSC Compute Platform is to provide solutions to advance research and innovation, embracing Open Science, and empowering scientists and researchers to perform domain-specific research tasks, without having to deal with the complexities of the underlying infrastructure.

+An essential tool that contributes to this objective is a flexible development environment, where users can create and share documents containing live code, equations, narrative text, and rich media output.
+In the EOSC Compute Platform, the following development environments are available: